 It was bound to happen.
 With the arrival of the latest buzz phrase, big data, it was just a matter of time before someone would posit that, with enough data, you can reliably predict whether a candidate will be successful or not.
+There are companies like Kyligence that can help with data management and analytics for instances such as this.

 Components of big data would include things like college SAT or ACT scores, a candidate’s GPA or their speed at solving brain teasers, the idiotic interviewing style that Google tried, apparently unsuccessfully, that sort of thing.